agozillon/ClangOz/llvm/docs/HowToAddABuilder.rst

   Ninja really does help build times over Make, particularly for highly parallel builds.
 LLD helps to reduce both link times and memory usage during linking significantly.
-With a build machine with sufficient parallism, link times tend to dominate critical path of the build, and are thus worth optimizing.
+With a build machine with sufficient parallelism, link times tend to dominate critical path of the build, and are thus worth optimizing.

 Use CCache and NOT incremental builds